koistya/demos/declarative-react-routes/README.md

 # Declarative React Routes

-This project demonstrates how to implement declarative routes in React applications where the list of routes can be represented in YAML format.
+This project demonstrates how to implement declarative routes in React applications where the list of routes can be represented in YAML or JSON format.
 For example:

 ```yaml
 -